SansGuidon/bookmarks/README.md

 * [Krishelle Hardson-Hurley](https://hackernoon.com/so-you-want-to-be-an-sre-34e832357a8c) - (2017) So you want to be an SRE?
 * [Eiichi Kitagawa](https://success.docker.com/article/windows-cheatsheet) - Windows Cheatsheet for Linux Engineers
 * [Anita Buehrle](https://www.weave.works/blog/delivering-quality-at-speed-with-gitops) - (2019) Delivering Quality at Speed With GitOps
+* [Eero Laukkanena & Juha Itkonena & Casper Lassenius](https://www.sciencedirect.com/science/article/pii/S0950584916302324) - (2015) Problems, causes and solutions when adopting continuous delivery - A systematic literature review
+> When adopting continuous delivery, problems related to system design are common, critical and little studied.
+The found problems, causes and solutions can be used to solve problems when adopting continuous delivery in practice.

 ## Ansible
 * [Ansible](https://www.ansible.com/blog) - Ansible Blog